 Pastor Black was married to the late Glenda J. Harris Black for 32 years until her heavenly transition in 2008 after a well-fought four-year battle with cancer.
 Their union was blessed with four children, Tangie, Jai, Erica, and Terica.
 With much integrity, Pastor Black continued to lead his family and church family.
 After much prayer, God blessed him to begin a new chapter in his life June 28, 2014, when he married the former Ms. Kate Wiley.
 Together, they serve as Pastor and First Lady of the Beulah Baptist Church and enjoy four children and six grandchildren.

-As a man after God’s own heart, the message and the ministry of Pastor Black are best accurately described in Isaiah 61:1-2, “The Spirit of the Lord is upon me; because the Lord hath anointed me to preach good tidings unto the meek, he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; to proclaim the acceptable year of the Lord.”In his 40th year of preaching and in his 25th year of pastoring at Beulah, he continues to be a relevant preacher and servant-leader of the 21st Century.
+As a man after God’s own heart, the message and the ministry of Pastor Black are best accurately described in Isaiah 61:1-2, “The Spirit of the Lord is upon me; because the Lord hath anointed me to preach good tidings unto the meek, he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; to proclaim the acceptable year of the Lord.
+After over 40 years of preaching and 25 years of pastoring at Beulah, he continues to be a relevant preacher and servant-leader of the 21st Century.